+The Invisible Hub

+Design a community hub where art, nature, and community unite

+This hub provides a place are enriched in multiple a and people to nature.
+This building is to be hid of nature over architectur invisible and intertwine.
+This biophilic architectur or "floor" as this project i dissolving the usual dist

+This project s its people.

-The Invisible Hub Design a community hub where art, nature, and community unite This hub provides a place where community can better flourish and residents' lives are enriched in multiple and profound ways.
+This hub provides a place where community can better flourish and residents' lives are enriched in multiple and profound ways.
 The hub connects people to people and people to nature.

 This building is to be hidden behind its landscape in a form recognizing the influence of nature over architecture.
 The edges between architecture and nature may become invisible and intertwine.

 This biophilic architecture orient with no apparent concern for "wall" or "ceiling" or "floor" as this project is merged within its site levels and its surrounding greenery, dissolving the usual distinctions of figure/field, and built/natural.

-This project seeks to renew the social and environmental ecologies of the city and its people.
+This project seeks to renew the social and environmental ecologies of the city and

+Connecting People with nature (feel one with nature)